Cloud Stakeholders as per NIST

 NIST Cloud Computing reference architecture defines five major performers:

-A group or object that delivers cloud services to cloud consumers or end users.
+1. Cloud Service Providers: A group or object that delivers cloud services to cloud consumers or end-users.
 It offers various components of cloud computing.
 Cloud computing consumers purchase a growing variety of cloud services from cloud service providers.
 There are various categories of cloud-based services mentioned below:

-In this model, the cloud service providers offer infrastructure components that would exist in an on-premises data center.
-These components consist of servers, networking and storage as well as the virtualization layer.
+- IaaS Providers: In this model, the cloud service providers offer infrastructure components that would exist in an on-premises data center.
+These components consist of servers, networking, and storage as well as the virtualization layer.

-In Software as a Service (SaaS), vendors provide a wide sequence of business technologies, such as Human resources management (HRM) software, customer relationship management (CRM) software, all of which the SaaS vendor hosts and provide services through internet.
+- SaaS Providers: In Software as a Service (SaaS), vendors provide a wide sequence of business technologies, such as Human resources management (HRM) software, customer relationship management (CRM) software, all of which the SaaS vendor hosts and provides services through the internet.

-In Platform as a Service (PaaS), vendors offer cloud infrastructure and services that can access to perform many functions.
-In PaaS, services and products are mostly utilize in software development.
+- PaaS Providers: In Platform as a Service (PaaS), vendors offer cloud infrastructure and services that can access to perform many functions.
+In PaaS, services and products are mostly utilized in software development.
 PaaS providers offer more services than IaaS providers.
 PaaS providers provide operating system and middleware along with application stack, to the underlying infrastructure.

-The mediator who provides offer connectivity and transport of cloud services within cloud service providers and cloud consumers.
-It allows access to the services of cloud through Internet network, telecommunication, and other access devices.
+2. Cloud Carrier: The mediator who provides offers connectivity and transport of cloud services within cloud service providers and cloud consumers.
+It allows access to the services of the cloud through Internet networks, telecommunication, and other access devices.
 Network and telecom carriers or a transport agent can provide distribution.
-A consistent level of services is provided when cloud provider set up Service Level Agreements (SLA) with a cloud carrier.
+A consistent level of services is provided when cloud providers set up Service Level Agreements (SLA) with a cloud carrier.
 In general, Carrier may be required to offer dedicated and encrypted connections.

-An organization or a unit that manages the performance, use and delivery of cloud services by enhancing specific capability and offers the value-added services to cloud consumers.
+3. Cloud Broker: An organization or a unit that manages the performance, use, and delivery of cloud services by enhancing specific capability and offers value-added services to cloud consumers.
 It combines and integrates various services into one or more new services.
 They provide service arbitrage which allows flexibility and opportunistic choices.
 There are major three services offered by a cloud broker: